oasisprotocol/oasis-sdk/docs/rofl/deployment.md

 ## Checking That the Oracle is Getting Updated

-In order to check that the oracle is working, you can use the prepared `oracle-query` task in the Hardhat project.
+To check whether the oracle is actually working, you can use the prepared `oracle-query` task in the Hardhat project.
 Simply run:

 ```shell